bezakrobin/bezakrobin.com/README.md

 ## License
 This project is open-sourced under the MIT License.

+## Statistics
+Hours spent on this project: 38

 ## Connect with Me
 - Portfolio: [bezakrobin.com](https://bezak-robin-portfolio-website.onrender.com/)
 - LinkedIn: [bezak-robin](https://www.linkedin.com/in/bezak-robin/)